LeonGrothus/pygame-pinball/README.md

 ## Project Status

 This project was developed as a university project and is currently considered finished.
 There are numerous issues with the implementation of the Entity Component System (ECS) that would require major refactoring to resolve.
 As such, further development has been halted.
 If you wish to fork this project or volunteer to maintain or own it, you are welcome to do so.

+## Dependencies

+This project uses the following Python libraries:

+- `os`: For operating system dependent functionality.
+- `pathlib`: For object-oriented filesystem paths.
+- `random`: For generating random numbers.
+- `pygame`: For creating the game, including graphics and sound.